 1. Use a legitimate remote jobs platform that verifies employers

-2. Create a complete and professional profile
+2. Create a strong and professional profile

 Before applying, you need a profile that showcases your skills, experience, personality, and the services you can offer.
 Think of your profile as your online resume.
 The stronger it is, the more likely an employer will schedule an interview.

-• A professional photo
+- A professional-looking photo

 3. Apply to verified job posts inside a secure hiring system